Sharing my experience with intermittent fasting

 - From a weight loss plateau

 If you want to start taking inulin (fiber), start SMALL.
 When I first started taking it a few years ago, I had stomach issues the first week.
 This supplement is not for everyone.
 But after a week, I slowly started adding more into my coffee.
 I do about 2 scoops a day.
 Inulin is fiber important for good digestion, regular bowel movements, and can help with weight management.
-Also, I make a small commission if you shop through my link. and YOU can use CODE SARA15 for a discount.
-However, I will say this is the one supplement I have been taking for the last 3 years, and I won’t leave my house without it.
+I will say this is the one supplement I have been taking for the last 3 years, and I won’t leave my house without it.
 I take it if I travel or am on the road mostly not to get constipated when I am out of my routine.